glific/glific/README.md

 - Create a [Gupshup Account](https://www.gupshup.io/developer/home)
 - Create an app and select [Access API](https://www.gupshup.io/whatsapp/create-app/access-api)
-- You can name it `NewNameHere` "GlificTest <-- Bot Name is already in use, then use anotherone"
+- You can name it `NewNameHere` "GlificTest <-- Bot Name is already in use, then use another one"
 - Run the following command `cp config/dev.secret.exs.txt config/dev.secret.exs`
 - Now, in Gupshup, find your API Key: check the top right corner and click the profile picture or inside the curl sample message
 - Enter your APP name and API Key in the dev.secret.exs file using any text editor.